kammitama5/kammitama5.github.io/_posts/2017-5-23-Tuesday-May-23rd.md

   taking the class I'm taking now, but it's okay.
 My goal is just to do as much C++ as possible.

- - I may want to do Assembly after that, but it may be the same semester as the one in which I'd like to do an internship at JPL.
+ - I may want to do Assembly after that (we have about three courses), but it may be the same semester as the one in which I'd like to do an internship at JPL.
    So we'll see.

 ## Things to get done